 Their product is used in 200 verticals and has endless use cases across industries.
 Each vertical requires a unique landing page reflecting the product’s relevant use cases for a productive ad.
 Every new landing page had to be created by the R&D team.

 They had to because the R&D team created the landing page generator.
 This tool allows the Marketing team to create unique landing pages for every search term in its core and experimental budgets.
 They can change images, font, locations of text at will, 24/7/365; developer not included.

 Always Asking for Directions

-At the time of podcast’s recording, the marketing budget stood at $4.5 million and would nearly double in months.
+At the time of the original podcast’s recording, the marketing budget stood at $4.5 million and would nearly double in months.
 This creates the challenge of successfully expanding core practices that guarantee a 6-7 TROI while discovering experiments and future core practices.

 At the same time, direct marketing forces the Marketing team to continually refresh how they market the product based on customers’ interests.
 The Marketing team’s core practices today are not what they were six months ago and today’s experiments might be tomorrow’s core practices.
 Direct marketing keeps Rotem and the Marketing team on their toes, but they wouldn’t have it any other way.